exaroth/liveboat-demo/README.md

 ### See it in [Action](https://konrad.website/liveboat-github-runner)

 <br/>
-This is template repository for [Liveboat](https://github.com/exaroth/liveboat) feed generator, use it to configure and deploy feed websites on Github Pages.
+This is template repository for <a href="https://github.com/exaroth/liveboat">Liveboat</a> feed generator, use it to configure and deploy feed websites on Github Pages.
 Follow instructions below for more details.

 ## Installation